platformsh/platformsh-docs/src/languages/lisp.md

   pg: postgresql:postgresql
 ```

-The following would be an example of accessing a postgresql instance, first add to you `.asd` file:
+The following would be an example of accessing a postgresql instance, first add to your `.asd` file:

 ```lisp
 :depends-on (:postmodern)